OUR BLOG

 • The baby is facing the wrong way.

 A doctor should only use forceps when conditions are right.
 Usually, this means the mother’s water has broken and her cervix is fully dilated.
 The baby should be low in the birth canal.
-Using them to assist delivery when a baby is too high up may cause a forceps birth injury.
+Using them in an assisted delivery when a baby is too high up may cause a forceps birth injury.

 The decision to use forceps shouldn’t be taken lightly.
-There are many risks associated with forceps deliveries, such as:
+There are many risks associated with forceps, like:

 • Head injuries.
 The use of forceps can result in bruising or swelling of the baby’s scalp.
 Serious injuries, such as skull fractures or bleeding inside the skull, are rare.